vihar/rust-lisa/README.md

 6. Strings

-A str is a "String Slice", and is the most primitive string type.
+An str is a "String Slice," and is the most primitive string type.

 ```rust
 let str = "Hello!
 I'm a String";